Frequently Asked Questions about the M.A. in Psychology

 Apply to the University (submit a University Graduate Admission Application, apply online

-Apply to the Psychology Department (Submit a Psychology Dept. Graduate Admission Application, pdf 1.5M)Follow up with the status of both applications (Contact both Admission and Records and the Psychology Dept.)
+Apply to the Psychology Department (Submit a Psychology Dept. Graduate Admission Application)Follow up with the status of both applications (Contact both Admission and Records and the Psychology Dept.)

 - Submit 3 letters of recommendation to Jessica Worland, the Psychology Dept. Graduate Assistant.